 coordination, the execution of the project was an astounding success.

-shipping the cargo in three separate shipments.
+transportation by shipping the cargo in three separate shipments.